Hwasong concentration camp: Human rights situation

 Information is extremely limited, as the camp has always been a maximum security camp under strict control and surveillance.
 An unidentified teenager reported how he was sent to the camp with his entire family at age 13.
 He witnessed his father being beaten cruelly and his mother and sisters being raped by security officers.
 Residents from nearby villages heard about the horrific conditions inside the camp but were never allowed to get near the camp.

 Security officer Lee explained the methods to execute prisoners in an interview with Amnesty International.
 He witnessed prisoners forced to dig their own graves and being killed with hammer blows to their necks.
 He also witnessed prison officers strangling detainees and then beating them to death with wooden sticks.
 According to him, several women were raped by the officials and executed secretly thereafter.

+Apart from the use of forced labor under poor conditions, there are also concerns over prisoners' health as a result of the camp's proximity to the Punggye-ri nuclear test facility.
+They are at risk from accidental radiation leaks, as is suspected to have occurred during the 2006 and 2013 nuclear tests.

 Camp expansion

 Analysis of satellite images by Amnesty International in October 2013 shows that the prisoner population of Hwasong camp has slightly increased compared to 2008.
 In several prisoner villages, new housing structures and new administrative buildings can be identified.
 Some of the new prisoners may have been relocated from Hoeryong concentration camp to Hwasong.
+More construction since then has been identified in a 2015 image analysis report by HRNK, which pointed out the emergence of new housing and support buildings in the camp's various villages, suggesting a further significant increase in the prisoner population.

+The camp's security perimeter has also changed over time.
+Sections of the western perimeter moved east during 2010-2015, supported by double and triple-walled guard positions, while the extreme northwest section expanded during 2006–2009 to develop logging operations.
+Meanwhile, segments of the eastern perimeter shifted west since 2010 to support logging and economic development along the Orangchon River.